openconnectors/connectors-legacy-prototype/java/README.md

 ## Lifecycle

-For a Source Connector the process starts with a initialization phase ,
+For a Source Connector the process starts with a initialization phase, the start method is called post setup and is called with a
+"SourceContext" the context encompasses a collect method which should be called every time the sink is ready with new data.
+A poll method is also part of the interface or alternative or explicit data requests.

+For a Sink Connector the process also with a initialization phase, it does not have a live task context , it in it's current form is not suppose to pull data but rather be given data to process via calling the publish data.

 ## Configuration